visenze/visenze-tracking-android/README.md

     t.sendEvents(events);
 ```

-Note that Event.createXXXEvents will create events with all necessary parameters. putting null value in the parameter will not be able to create an valid event.
+Note that Event.createXXXEvents will create events with all necessary parameters.
+Invalid events missing required parameters will not be sent to server.
+                                                                                  .
 please search in log to see the error messages for failed events